d-sanoj/The-Redactor/README.md

 #### Project Description -
 **redactor.py file -** This file is provided in the project1 directory which constains the functions and execution code for the program for desired output.
 Each function is further explained below.

-**read_text() function -** This function will read the textfile that is spcified in a folder and convert it into the desired format for further redaction process.
+**read_text() function -** This function will read any type of the file such as text file, .md file or any other file with function readable format that is spcified in a folder and convert it into the desired format for further redaction process.

 **redact_names() function -** This function takes the input from read_text() function and then using spacy package, name entities are recognized for the input and is marked with █ character.